sruti-jain/sruti-jain.github.io/_posts/2017-06-20-RestrictedBoltzmannMachine.md

 W = tf.placeholder("float", [784, 512])
 ```

+**RBM has two phases**:
+1) Forward Pass
-### RBM has two phases: 1) Forward Pass, and 2) Backward Pass or Reconstruction:
+2) Backward Pass or Reconstruction
-##### Phase 1) Forward pass:

-Processing happens in each node in the hidden layer.
+**Forward pass**: Processing happens in each node in the hidden layer.
 That is, input data from all visible nodes are being passed to all hidden nodes.
 This computation begins by making stochastic decisions about whether to transmit that input or not (i.e. to determine the state of each hidden layer).
 At the hidden layer's nodes, X is multiplied by a W and added to h_bias.
 The result of those two operations is fed into the sigmoid function, which produces the node’s output/state.
 As a result, one output is produced for each hidden node.
 So, for each row in the training set, a tensor of probabilities is generated, which in our case it is of size [1x512], and totally 55000 vectors (h0=[55000x512]).
 Then, we take the tensor of probabilities (as from a sigmoidal activation) and make samples from all the distributions, h0.
 That is, we sample the activation vector from the probability distribution of hidden layer values.
 Samples are used to estimate the negative phase gradient which will be explained later.